QY-H00/qy-h00.github.io/_pages/about.md

 Selected Awards
 ======
-- Outstanding Undergraduate in Researcher Prize, 2023
+- Outstanding Undergraduate Researcher Prize, 2023
 - Certificate of Distinction in the AI Focus Area, 2022